Language Specification

 Enum Definition

-To define an Enum, write enum followed by its name (in uppercase CamelCase as it will become a Type) and a pair of curly brackets {}.
-Inside the brackets, you list each variant the Enum can be.
+To define an enum, write enum followed by its name and a pair of curly brackets {}.
+Inside the brackets, list the variants the enum can contain.

 enum Item {